Who's being trained here; them or me?!

 I close my new puppy in the kennel and he cries and caries on.
 Is he afraid of the kennel?
 How do I get him used to this?

 Given the choice, the vast majority of our puppies choose to sleep in a kennel with their siblings.
 The only difference between this and when you put your puppy in the kennel for his first few times is companionship and restriction.
 Your puppy is used to going into the kennel with friends and having to hang out there on his own is new and somewhat lonely.
 Your training will help him actually enjoy the experience.
 Additionally, he isn't used to being closed in a kennel without the freedom to come and go as he chooses.
-So he's crying because he's protesting and saying "hey you, let me out of here!".
+So he's crying as a protest and saying "hey you, let me out of here!".
 Kennel training is a valuable tool for potty training and safety and with just a tiny bit of time and effort, your puppy will actually love resting in his own "cave".

 Kennel training is similar to separation training.
 We'd suggest waiting until your puppy has gone to the bathroom and is played out before you try it the first few times.
 Once he's getting tired, just put him in, close the door and walk away.
 If he starts crying, don't stand there looking at him or talk to him about how sad it is... this will only encourage the poor behaviour.
 It may take 5-60 mins to settle on your first few attempts.
 As he gets more practice, this settling period will dramatically decrease.
 Once you hear he is quiet for about 5 minutes, walk over, open the kennel, pick him up and take him outside for a potty break.
 He did a great job!
 Giving him attention is his reward for accepting where we put him and relaxing there.
 Don't make a big deal about it... no treats and wild praise.
-Those rewards create excitements and we want everything about the kennel to be relaxing and quiet.
+Those rewards create excitement and we want everything about the kennel to be relaxing and quiet.
 Just open the door and let him out or pick him up and take him out.
 Mission complete.
 Then repeat this little training exercise a couple times a day.

 Is it mean or detrimental to kennel a younger puppy so frequently?